MonsieurV/monsieurv.github.io/_drafts/radiation-watch-raspberry.markdown

 title: "A Geiger counter for your house - Part 2"
 categories: [Embedded systems]
 tags: [Embedded systems, data logging, Raspberry Pi, Geiger counter]
-brief: "Play with the Radiation Watch Pocket Geiger and monitor the gamma ray in your house."
+brief: "Keep an eye on those sneaky gamma rays using your Raspberry Pi."
 draft: true
 ---